Bloodaxe90/Flappy-Bird/README.md

-Made as a refresher to java
+Made as a refresher to java using SWING